 To say that Stephen Deatherage is an experienced legal writer is a little like saying an opera singer can carry a tune.
 To Stephen, words are his stock in trade.
-For more than 20 years, he has honed his craft of researching, briefing, and arguing complex motions in federal and state trial courts, as well as representing clients before federal and state appellate courts so that each word, spoken or written, advances an overall goal: to be concise, persuasive, and result in an argument that is adopted by the court.
+For nearly 25 years, he has honed his craft of researching, briefing, and arguing complex motions in federal and state trial courts, as well as representing clients before federal and state appellate courts so that each word, spoken or written, advances an overall goal: to be concise, persuasive, and result in an argument that is adopted by the court.

 Stephen has extensive law and motion practice experience and is adept at formulating legal briefing strategies that frame the legal issues before the trial court, maximize the possibility of a favorable outcome on those issues, and preserve them for possible appellate review.
 In short, Stephen has committed his practice to presenting winning motions at trial – and having those wins upheld on appeal.